coro121/technical-writer/README.md

 ### Sealing Technologies

 Sealing Technologies is a cybersecurity company that focuses on providing advanced solutions and services to secure critical infrastructure and mission-critical systems, primarily for defense and government sectors.
-Their offerings include innovative tools for network defense, threat detection, incident response, and compliance with security regulations, helping organizations enhance their cybersecurity posture.

 - [DDS Hardware Installation and Configuration Manual](https://github.com/coro121/technical-writer/blob/main/dds-hardware-installation.md)